 News Trading With a Variable Spread

 With a variable spread broker, the problem with news trading is that when markets get volatile, the spread can increase exponentially.
 This can cause your trade to be immediately negative, even if you technically received a good price on your entry.
 Spread widening is often limited and if the spread is too wide, it may be best to abort your trade because the widespread is seen when banks think the risk is too high to be exposed.

 Keeping these two issues in mind, it's important to understand your broker's policy on news trading.
 You may want to consider trying it in on a demo account first to get a reasonably good simulation.
 Reputable forex brokers have a demo system that is a full replication of the live system so it should be no different than live trading.

 News trading can be profitable, but it is also dangerous.
 If you underestimate the impact of the report, or things don't quite go as planned, your account can be adversely affected.

 Overall, we don't recommend that you trade at news time unless you are trading long term.
-That said, everyone has their preferred method and it is possible to make profit trading the news short term if you pay close attention and are quick and nimble.
+That said, everyone has their preferred method and it is possible to make a profit trading the news short term if you pay close attention and are quick and nimble.